Zabriskie Rewind 2022

 zabriskie.de/product/lolly-willowes

 Originally published in the 1920s, this extraordinary novel is usually overlooked.
-It opens with an air of Nancy Mitford, describing the relationships in an upper class family (although never as upper class at the Mitfords – this family has to work), and the central character, Laura or Lolly, a woman now thought to be too old to marry and the victim of her family’s kindness.
+It opens with an air of Nancy Mitford, describing the relationships in an upper class family (although never as upper class as the Mitfords – this family has to work), and the central character, Laura or Lolly, a woman now thought to be too old to marry and the victim of her family’s kindness.
 But she finds freedom from them, moving to a remote village and discovering, almost by chance, witchcraft, and an idiosyncratic feminism.
 Beguiling, strange and captivating.

 „Bournville“, by Jonathan Coe